Vishing Scam: How AVP Suite Protects You from Identity Theft

 • Real-Time Malware and Ransomware Defense:

-With AVP Antivirus Software, your devices are constantly scanned for malware, ensuring that any malicious software installed through a vishing attack is promptly detected and removed, keeping you safe from ransomware.
+Thanks to AVP Antivirus Software, malware is continuously scanning your devices; this way, any malware that could be installed through a vishing attack is detected and cleaned to keep you safe from ransomware

 • Continuous Online Data Protection:

-The suite’s proactive measures protect against data breaches and credit card fraud scams, keeping your personal and economic data stable.
+The suite prevents data breach protection and credit card fraud schemes and ensures that your personal and economic data remain stable.

 • User-Friendly Interface: